All Episodes

 They have lost massive amounts of audience.

-You know, he says, Wow, the whole thing is heffing ridiculous, and it is if you look at social media profiles, all the people that complain the left-wing bias, they're all right-wing influencers, they all make their money, their entire economy.
+And it is, if you look at social media profiles, all the people that complain, the left-wing bias, they're all right-wing influencers.

-Here's the question that he he's not addressing, though, in his comments, because he's he's making it seem as like, well, Fox has this ecosystem, and then Greg Guttfeld comes on and he's funny and and but he's he's ideologically funny, and but that does not then why doesn't it work on the left?
+Here's the question that he's not addressing, though, in his comments, because he's making it seem as like, well, Fox has this ecosystem, and then Greg Gutfeld comes on and he's funny, but he's ideologically funny.

-Not one of them ever said, No, this would be a misdemeanor, and the statute of limitations have run out.
+Not one of them ever said, no, this would be a misdemeanor and the statute of limitations have run out.

 And even though I don't like Donald Trump, the law should apply equally to him.